llm-bible/llm-bible.github.io/_publications/panickssery2024llm.markdown

 bibkey: panickssery2024llm
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2404.13076"}
-tags: ['ARXIV', 'GPT', 'LLM', 'Pretraining Methods']
+tags: ['ARXIV', 'Fine Tuning', 'GPT', 'LLM', 'Pretraining Methods']
 ---
 Self-evaluation using large language models (LLMs) has proven valuable not only in benchmarking but also methods like reward modeling constitutional AI and self-refinement.
 But new biases are introduced due to the same LLM acting as both the evaluator and the evaluatee.
 One such bias is self-preference where an LLM evaluator scores its own outputs higher than others while human annotators consider them of equal quality.
 But do LLMs actually recognize their own outputs when they give those texts higher scores or is it just a coincidence In this paper we investigate if self-recognition capability contributes to self-preference.
 We discover that out of the box LLMs such as GPT-4 and Llama 2 have non-trivial accuracy at distinguishing themselves from other LLMs and humans.
 By fine-tuning LLMs we discover a linear correlation between self-recognition capability and the strength of self-preference bias; using controlled experiments we show that the causal explanation resists straightforward confounders.
 We discuss how self-recognition can interfere with unbiased evaluations and AI safety more generally.